 And yet, if you'd like to play around with the basic premise of a Rum & Coke, here are a few more drinks to try:

-- Cuba Libre - It's everything you love about the Rum & Coke with a healthy splash of fresh lime juice and the combination is perfection in a glass.
+- Cuba Libre - It's everything you love about the Rum & Coke with a healthy splash of fresh lime juice.

 - Lounge Lizard - This old favorite mixes a dark rum with the cola of your choice and adds a short pour of amaretto.